lenafee/Arduino-Guitar-Amp/README.md

 * Class d AMP for example XH-M177 PAM8403
 * MCP6002

+PullDown for the buttons.
+Resistors for the LEDs.
+Trimmer for the Display.
 ![WhatsApp Image 2020-05-11 at 16 51 32](https://user-images.githubusercontent.com/64489709/82157760-b0a59200-9883-11ea-808b-009db763e531.jpeg)

 * R13, R14, R15, R16 = 10kOhm